FiatDemise/monero-for-all-brochure/ARS/translation-english.md

 Buy it Peer to Peer (P2P).
 1) Use localmonero.co to buy XMR
-2) Use paydece.io or Binance P2P to buy LTC
-   or BCH, then exchange that for XMR in
+2) Use paydece.io or Binance P2P to buy LTC or BCH, then exchange that for XMR in trocador.app
-   Cake Wallet

 Mine it.
 Learn how at p2pool.io/#help

 Step 3:

 Spend it.
 Use your wallet to scan QR code from merchant and confirm payment.
 Find businesses worldwide that accept Monero at monerica.com.

 ---